TobyX-Corp/phantom-react/docs/materials.md

 **readsFromDepthBuffer**	ReactPropTypes.bool

-Viro tracks the depth of each object in the scene with a depth buffer.
+Phantom tracks the depth of each object in the scene with a depth buffer.
 This way the renderer can determine which surfaces are on top of (occlude) others from the point of view of the user.

 True if surfaces using this material should read from the depth buffer.
 By doing so, the surface first checks if any other surface is closer to the user: if so, the surface will not appear (it is occluded).
 Defaults to true.